ralvares/security-demos/auditing/README.md

 # OpenShift Audit Log Forensics

 This directory contains a complete toolkit and investigation guide for performing forensic analysis on OpenShift/Kubernetes Audit Logs.
-It is designed to demonstrate how to reconstruct a security incident—from initial access to node compromise—using only the immutable evidence found in the API logs.
+It is designed to demonstrate how to reconstruct a security incident, from initial access to node compromise, using only the immutable evidence found in the API logs.

 ## Contents